Latin: Other modern uses

 Occasionally, some media outlets, targeting enthusiasts, broadcast in Latin.
 Notable examples include Radio Bremen in Germany, YLE radio in Finland (the Nuntii Latini broadcast from 1989 until it was shut down in June 2019), and Vatican Radio & Television, all of which broadcast news segments and other material in Latin.

-A variety of organisations, as well as informal Latin circuli 'circles', have been founded in more recent times to support the use of spoken Latin.
+A variety of organisations, as well as informal Latin circuli, 'circles', have been founded in more recent times to support the use of spoken Latin.
 Moreover, a number of university classics departments have begun incorporating communicative pedagogies in their Latin courses.
-These include the University of Kentucky, the University of Oxford and also Princeton University.
+These include the University of Kentucky, the University of Oxford and Princeton University.

 There are many websites and forums maintained in Latin by enthusiasts.
 The Latin Wikipedia has more than 140,000 articles.

 Legacy

 Italian, French, Portuguese, Spanish, Romanian, Catalan, Romansh, Sardinian and other Romance languages are direct descendants of Latin.
-There are also many Latin loanwords in English and Albanian, as well as a few in German, Dutch, Norwegian, Danish and Swedish.
+There are also many Latin and Romance loanwords in English and Albanian, as well as a few in German, Dutch, Norwegian, Danish and Swedish.
 Latin is still spoken in Vatican City, a city-state situated in Rome that is the seat of the Catholic Church.